v5ma/selfawarenetworks/b0268yGran.md

-b0268y ctpr

-(audio note: transcription needs to be fixed)
+b0268y (google recorder transcription, for a better transcription see the whisper variation of this file)

-Paul King and Nick Dendrite Neuron Receptors
+Title: Paul King and Nick Dendrite Neuron Receptors

 00:00